 Beating the Bounds

 ‘Beating the Bounds’ is a traditional custom that has been carried out in parishes for hundreds of years.
-The purpose of the exercise is to acquaint everyone with the boundaries of the parish by walking them, and to pray for protection of the parish in the forthcoming year.
+The purpose of the exercise is to acquaint everyone with the boundaries of the parish by walking them, and to pray for the protection of the parish in the forthcoming year.
 In particular, children were bounced on their heads at strategic points to help them remember!
 By tradition, ‘Beating the Bounds’ takes place on Rogation Sunday.

 In Chesham Bois, we hold an annual ‘Beating the Bounds’ walk, which is an opportunity to get to know more about the parish in a convivial group.
-In 2016, we met on a beautiful, sunny day on May 8th.

 The walk begins at the Parish Centre, where parking is usually easy.
 As the walk is on footpaths, it is recommended that sensible footwear be worn.
 There are a number of stiles, kissing gates and a steep stepped footpath, which make access for pushchairs difficult.